Jchips/surveys-api/README.md

 POST: `/responses` - Create a response to a survey

-DELETE: `/responses/:surveyId` - Deletes all responses to a given survey
+DELETE: `/responses/:surveyId` - Deletes all responses to a given survey (only for creators and admins)

 ### `/responder` routes (all routes use bearer auth)